 IldlCTG_190: The instantaneous risk of death (hazard) among those with serum LDL bewteen 160 and 189 mg/dL was a relative 68.3% lower (hazard ratio: 0.317; 95% CI: 0.101, 0.989) than the hazard of those with a serum LDL less than 70.
 Based on a 95% confidence interval, this observed hazard ratio would not be unusual if the true hazard of those with LDL between 70 and 90mg/dL were between 1.10% and 89.9% lower than that of those with LDL less than 70 mg/dL.

+Total: 5

 The likelihood ratio test can be used to assess which model provides a better fit.
 The results of the analysis based on a two-sided p-value of 0.4776, was that we reject the null that the models differ in their ability fit the data.
 However, the overall Wald statistic using robust standard errors was 6.76 when modeling LDL as a continuous variable, and was 15.42 when modeling LDL as dummy variables, indicating an association was better detected when using the dummy variable model.

+Did not mention including linear term in your model(-1)

+Did not mention about the test that regression coefficients for the dummy variables were 0 (-1) Wrong p-value (-1) Wrong conclusion (-1)

+Total: 1

 See question 4